-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Estonia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Estonia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Estonia.

 Estonia is a small country located in the Baltic region of Northern Europe.
 The country borders the Gulf of Finland and the Baltic Sea and includes more than 2,000 islands.
 Estonia is a very highly developed country and a member of the EU.
 Its small population of 1.3 million people is considered to be the one of the most internet savvy in Europe.
 The Estonian workforce is highly educated and creative.
 International meetings tend to be held in English, but contracts and business documents should also be translated into Estonian.